 Creating and registering a component type

-The components system makes it easy to create new component types that can be reused across your project.
+The components system makes it easy to create new component types that you and your teammates can reuse across your Dagster project.

 In most cases, component types map to a specific technology.
-For example, you might have a DockerScriptComponent
+For example, you might create a DockerScriptComponent

 that executes a script in a Docker container, or a SnowflakeQueryComponent